 Official Languages Act

-The NTMA was requested by the Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs to prepare a draft Irish Language Scheme under Section 11 of the Official Languages Act 2003.
-The aim of the scheme is to develop the use of the Irish language throughout the NTMA, in particular, focusing on areas of communication with the public.
-The NTMA will create awareness of the content and purpose of the scheme among employees and monitor the demand for Irish language services throughout the course of the scheme.
-This Scheme has been prepared in accordance with Guidelines issued by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs.
-The scheme commences on 24 July 2017 and shall remain in force for a period of 3 years.
+The NTMA was requested by the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media to review and prepare a second draft Irish language Scheme under Section 15 of the Official Languages Act 2003.
+The aim of this second Scheme is to further develop the use of the Irish language throughout the NTMA focusing on areas of communication with the public.
+The NTMA will create awareness of the content and purpose of the Scheme among employees and monitor the demand for Irish language services throughout the course of the Scheme.
+This Scheme commenced on 1 June 2021 and shall remain in force for a period of 3 years.

 Please click the link below to read the scheme.